-Hard To Kill is Steven Seagal’s second film and has a more basic plot than his debut Above The Law.
-Situated in 1983 Steven, named Mason Storm, uncovers a plot to kill a sitting senator (hey, that was also the plot for Above The Law!) and while having a sweet one-on-one with his wife they get shot to death… Not really as it turns out that Steven is just in a coma and is put away in a specialized hospital anonymously by a friend.
-Fast-Forward to 1990 were he awakens from his coma goes on a rampage to avenge his wife and kid and to clear his name… The baddies are gonna find out Mason Storm is… Hard To Kill!
+They hit him at his house and leave him and his wife for dead while his young son manages to get away.
+But it turns out that Mason is just in a coma and put away in a specialized hospital anonymously by a friend.
+Fast-Forward to 1990 were he awakens from his coma and goes on a rampage to avenge his wife’s death and to clear his name.
+A lot of people are going to find out Mason Storm is… Hard To Kill!

 Originality isn’t this movie’s strongest suit as it’s your basic revenge flick.
 But it does deliver the goods and is an easy way to spend 90 minutes with your brain on stand-by.
 This is actually is advisable as there are a couple of plot points that need a big suspension of disbelief.
 Then again, these aren’t movies you watch for their realistic plot and execution.
 I’m just here for the over the machismo and bone breaking.